nickychy/demo-repo/README.md

 # demo-repo

-It is a demo repo for practising basic git commands
+It is the README File